 - 9.2.5.1.
 The name and address of the manufacturer; - 9.2.5.2.
-The name, address, telephone and fax numbers and e-mail address of the authorised representative within the areas covered by the manufacturer's information: - 9.2.5.3.
+The name, address, telephone and fax numbers and e-mail address of the authorized representative within the areas covered by the manufacturer's information; - 9.2.5.3.
 The model name(s) of the vehicles included in the manufacturer's information; - 9.2.5.4.
-Where appropriate, the list of vehicle types covered within the manufacturer's information, i.e. the in-service family group in accordance with paragraph 9.2.1.;

-- 9.2.5.5.
-The vehicle identification number (VIN) codes applicable to these vehicle types within the in-service family (VIN prefix); - 9.2.5.6.
-The numbers of the type approvals applicable to these vehicle types within the in-service family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works); - 9.2.5.7.
-Details of extensions, field fixes/recalls to those type approvals for the vehicles covered within the manufacturer's information (if requested by the approval authority); - 9.2.5.8.
+Where appropriate, the list of vehicle types covered within the manufacturer's information, i.e., for tailpipe emissions, the in-service family group in accordance with paragraph 9.2.4. and, for OBD and IUPR_M, the OBD family, in accordance with Appendix 2 to Annex 11; - 9.2.5.5.
+The vehicle identification number (VIN) codes applicable to these vehicle types within the family (VIN prefix); - 9.2.5.6.
+The numbers of the type approvals applicable to these vehicle types within the family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works); - 9.2.5.7.
+Details of extensions, field fixes/recalls to those type approvals for the vehicles covered within the manufacturer's information (if requested by the Type Approval Authority); - 9.2.5.8.
 The period of time over which the manufacturer's information was collected; - 9.2.5.9.
-The vehicle build period covered within the manufacturer's information (e.g. vehicles manufactured during the 2007 calendar year); - 9.2.5.10.
-The manufacturer's in-service conformity checking procedure, including: - (a) Vehicle location method; - (b) Vehicle selection and rejection criteria; - (c) Test types and procedures used for the programme; - (d) The manufacturer's acceptance/rejection criteria for the in-service family group; - (e) Geographical area(s) within which the manufacturer has collected information; - (f) Sample size and sampling plan used. - 9.2.5.11.
-The results from the manufacturer's in-service conformity procedure, including: - (a) Identification of the vehicles included in the programme (whether tested or not).
-The identification shall include the following: - (i) model name, - (ii) vehicle identification number (VIN), - (iii) vehicle registration number, - (iv) date of manufacture, - (v) region of use (where known), - (vi) tyres fitted. - (b) The reason(s) for rejecting a vehicle from the sample; - (c) Service history for each vehicle in the sample (including any re-works); - (d) Repair history for each vehicle in the sample (where known); - (e) Test data, including the following: - (i) date of test, - (ii) location of test, - (iii) distance indicated on vehicle odometer, - (iv) test fuel specifications (e.g. test reference fuel or market fuel), - (v) test conditions (temperature, humidity, dynamometer inertia weight), - (vi) dynamometer settings (e.g. power setting), - (vii)test results (from at least three different vehicles per family).
+The vehicle build period covered within the manufacturer's information (e.g. vehicles manufactured during the 2014 calendar year); - 9.2.5.10.
+The manufacturer's in-service conformity checking procedure, including: - (a) Vehicle location method; - (b) Vehicle selection and rejection criteria; - (c) Test types and procedures used for the programme; - (d) The manufacturer's acceptance/rejection criteria for the in-service family group; - (e) Geographical area(s) within which the manufacturer has collected information; and - (f) Sample size and sampling plan used.

+- 9.2.5.11.
+The results from the manufacturer's in-service conformity procedure, including:

+- (a) Identification of the vehicles included in the programme (whether tested or not).
+The identification shall include the following:

+- (i) Model name;

+- (ii) Vehicle identification number (VIN);

+- (iii) Vehicle registration number;

+- (iv) Date of manufacture;

+- (v) Region of use (where known); and

+- (vi) Tyres fitted (tailpipe emissions only).

+- (b) The reason(s) for rejecting a vehicle from the sample;

+- (c) Service history for each vehicle in the sample (including any reworks);

+- (d) Repair history for each vehicle in the sample (where known); and

+- (e) Test data, including the following:

+- (i) Date of test/download;

+- (ii) Location of test/download; and

+- (iii) Distance indicated on vehicle odometer;